frerom/deper/README.md

 deper is a simple but quite powerful dependecy injector.

-The problem it tries to solve is that in node.js all your internal submodules require all its dependecies.
-This is trublesome when you can't change your dependencies when you for example want to mock something out in a test or switch an implemention without the need of changing the naming in every file that uses that dependency.
+The problem it tries to solve is that in node.js all your internal modules requires all its dependecies.
+This is troublesome when you can't change your dependencies when you for example want to mock something out in a test or switch an implemention without the need to change the naming in every file that uses that dependency.

 ##Usage